-Students will be assigned pagers for use in MWF150 (Introduction to Midwifery).
-In MWF 120 (Normal Childbearing), and all other midwifery clinical placements, students will be assigned pagers only where required by the midwifery practice group where they are placed.
+In MWF 120 Normal Childbearing/MWF 121 Fundamentals in Midwifery Care, and all other midwifery clinical placements, students will be assigned pagers only where required by the midwifery practice group where they are placed.
 Pagers are for the exclusive use of the student to whom the pager is assigned.
 A pager agreement is to be completed each time a student picks up a pager.
 Beginning with students entering the MEP in 2017, all pager costs will be billed directly to student accounts upon completion of the course.
 For students who entered the MEP prior to 2017, students are responsible to pay late or replacement charges incurred directly to the MEP office.
 In the event, a student takes a leave of absence or withdraws, the pager needs to be returned within five days of notification of this intent to the program to avoid late charges.